|

 You are a brave adaneth, said Fingolfin.
 I

-shall be honest with you, my lady.
-There is no certainty that
+shall be honest with you, my Lady.
+I can find no evidence to suggest

-simply by entering the water you will be transported back to your
+that, by simply by entering the water, you will be transported

-own worldindeed, no certainty at all that you will not be
+back to your own worldindeed, no evidence that you will

 friend if I did not strongly recommend that you wait until we